ngocuong0105/dendron-wiki/vault/journal.Politics.md

 - 2nd Aug new slujebno pravitelstvo given by president Radev - a bit pro russia and wants to get deal with Gazprom
 - 7tth Aug DB wants to do pre election coalition with PP. PP said they will look in statistics and if they get more seats they will do the coalition
+-18 Aug PP and DB would not go to elections together
+- 18 Aug Slavi Trifonov did not declare his net worth in KPKOPNI

 # Printing money
 In general, when governments print large amount of money it would be bad for you.
 This is a smooth way to steal from you.